-1.1.
+- 1.1.
 The Local Plan for the Broads includes a policy that seeks a reduction in the amount of peat that is excavated as part of a development proposal.
-If peat is excavated, it requires that the special characteristics of the peat are assessed, recorded and considered when disposing of it.
-The Peat Guide seeks to elaborate on the policy and help with its implementation.
-It intended as a tool to assist potential applicants and others who may be considering development on peat.
+If peat is excavated, the policy requires that the special characteristics of the peat are assessed, recorded and considered when disposing of it.
+A Peat Guide has been produced to elaborate on the policy and help with its implementation.
+It is a tool to assist potential applicants and others who may be considering development on peat. - 1.2.
+The guide was subject to consultation between September and November 2020.